-The company directors should consider their personal objectives, those of the shareholders, but ABOVE ALL ELSE they must act in the best interests of the creditors.
+The company directors, partners or sole traders should consider their personal objectives, but ABOVE ALL ELSE they must act in the best interests of the creditors.

 Assuming the company is insolvent then it may be necessary to use more formal turnaround / insolvency options.
 These broadly fall into Stop and Go options.